open5e/open5e/source/equipment/expenses.rst

 **Comfortable.** Choosing a comfortable lifestyle means that you can afford nicer clothing and can easily maintain your equipment.
-You live in a small cottage in a middle-­class neighborhood or in a private room at a fine inn.
+You live in a small cottage in a middle-class neighborhood or in a private room at a fine inn.
 You associate with merchants, skilled tradespeople, and military officers.